pmcleish/ShokoAnimeRelation/README.md

 To use, configure SQL Server connection string in the config file, then run the application.
 The DOT file content will be written to standard output.
 To save to a file, simply redirect standard output to a file (e.g. `ShokoAnimeRelation.exe > relations.dot`)

 Once a DOT file has been created, you can use GraphViz to generate an SVG.
-For example, from a command prompt:
+For example, from a command prompt (Assumes GraphViz is installed to "D:\GraphViz"):
 `D:\GraphViz\bin\sfdp -Tsvg -o relations.svg relations.dot`
+or you can skip the intermediate DOT file and just pipe the result straight through, e.g.
+`ShokoAnimeRelation.exe | D:\GraphViz\bin\sfdp -Tsvg -o relations.svg`

 The generated graph only contains anime that has one or more relations (and is rather messy).
 The background colours for the nodes should match roughly what AniDB has.